danielbodnar/awesome-stars/BY-LANG.md

 - [cto-ai/static-site](https://github.com/cto-ai/static-site) - 📦 Deploy a static site to s3 using The Ops Platform 🚀
 - [arc42/docs.arc42.org-site](https://github.com/arc42/docs.arc42.org-site) - Help, documentation and tips on using arc42: arc42 online manual (content and jekyll theme)
 - [assemble/assemble](https://github.com/assemble/assemble) - Get the rocks out of your socks!
 Assemble makes you fast at web development!
 Used by thousands of projects for rapid prototyping, themes, scaffolds, boilerplates, e-books, UI components, API documenta
-- [sharu725/online-cv](https://github.com/sharu725/online-cv) - A minimal Jekyll Theme to host your resume (CV) on GitHub with few clicks.
+- [sharu725/online-cv](https://github.com/sharu725/online-cv) - A minimal Jekyll Theme to host your resume (CV) on GitHub with a few clicks.
 - [kepano/obsidian-minimal](https://github.com/kepano/obsidian-minimal) - A distraction-free and highly customizable theme for Obsidian.
 - [akshat46/FlyingFox](https://github.com/akshat46/FlyingFox) - An opinionated set of configurations for firefox.
 - [froala/wysiwyg-editor](https://github.com/froala/wysiwyg-editor) - The next generation Javascript WYSIWYG HTML Editor.